radiantearth/stac-api-spec/fragments/fields/README.md

   # STAC API - Fields Fragment

 - **OpenAPI specification:** [openapi.yaml](openapi.yaml)
 - **Fragment [Maturity Classification](../../extensions.md#extension-maturity):** Pilot
 - **Dependents:**
   - [Item Search](../../item-search)

-By default, the STAC search endpoint `/search` returns all attributes of each Item, as there is no way to specify exactly those attributes that should be returned.
-The Fields API Extension adds new functionality that allows the client to suggest to the server which Item attributes should be included or excluded in the response.

-When calling `/search` using POST with`Content-Type: application/json`, this extension adds an attribute `fields` with an object value to the core JSON search request body.
+When used in a POST request with `Content-Type: application/json`, this extension adds an attribute `fields` with an object value to the core JSON search request body.
 The `fields` object contains two attributes with string array values, `include` and `exclude`.

-When calling `/search` using GET or POST with `Content-Type: application/x-www-form-urlencoded` or `Content-Type: multipart/form-data`, the semantics are the same, except the syntax is a single parameter `fields` with a comma-separated list of attribute names, where `exclude` values are those prefixed by a `-` and `include` values are those with no prefix, e.g., `-geometry`, or `id,-geometry,properties`.
+When used with GET or POST with `Content-Type: application/x-www-form-urlencoded` or `Content-Type: multipart/form-data`, the semantics are the same, except the syntax is a single parameter `fields` with a comma-separated list of attribute names, where `exclude` values are those prefixed by a `-` and `include` values are those with no prefix, e.g., `-geometry`, or `id,-geometry,properties`.